The FREE science and technology book

 Climate change

-According to a new United Nations report, the world is far short of targets to cut emissions.
-Current plans will leave emissions just 2.6 percent lower by 2030, a tiny fraction of the 43 percent cut scientists say is needed.
+According to a new United Nations report, the world is far short of climate change targets.
+Current plans will leave emissions a mere 2.6 percent lower by 2030, a tiny fraction of the 43 percent cut scientists say is needed.
 [News story].

 Space rockets